Praveen7-C/AI-Enhanced-Multi-Hazard-Early-Warning-System/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for improvements (e.g., integrating real-time APIs, deep learning, or automated alerts), fork the repo and submit a pull request.
+If you have ideas for improvements (e.g., integrating real hazard datasets, adding humidity/wind direction, deep learning models, or SMS/mobile alert systems), fork the repo and submit a pull request.

 ---